hjtb/Get-Strong/README.md

 ## **Features**

-#### Navbar
-For the navbar icon I used a free logo from [www.vhv.rs](https://www.vhv.rs/) as they have a great selection of free logos for personal use

 [Back to Top](#table-of-contents)

 <a></a>

 ### **Current Features**

+#### Navbar
+For the navbar icon I used a free logo from [www.vhv.rs](https://www.vhv.rs/) as they have a great selection of free logos for personal use.
+I also used this [stackoverflow](https://stackoverflow.com/questions/16116319/how-to-create-white-css-box-shadow) article to incorporate a white shadow and to ensure it works on all browsers.

+#### Flash Messages
+For the flash messages I coded along very closely with the code institute example to incorporate them and and added someshadow and styling to make them stand out a bit more.
+I used this same [stackoverflow](https://stackoverflow.com/questions/16116319/how-to-create-white-css-box-shadow) article for the shadow.

 [Back to Top](#table-of-contents)